SimoneLanza97/GolangLab/README.md

 # GolangLab
-This is a repo to learn golan
+This is a repo to learn golang